How to Become a Police Officer in Oklahoma

 - Have unaided hearing loss of no more than 40 db at 500 Hz, 1000 Hz, and 2000 Hz

-TPD does not accept military service for educational credit unless the service was converted through an accredited college or university prior to the candidate’s application being filed.
+TPD does not accept military service for educational credit unless that service was converted through an accredited college or university for college credit towards a degree.
 For more information about the TPD, check out our How to Become a Police Officer in Tulsa guide.

 Police Training Academies in Oklahoma